vamseep36/gcp-toysearch-gemini/README.md

 ### Numerous Examples:
 These examples showcase how to begin creating various LLM-powered applications, providing inspiration and enabling you to start building quickly.

-## Toolbox Integration (Google's Open Source service that helps orchestrate between database and generative AI apps
+## Toolbox Integration (Gen AI Toolbox for Databases):

+Google's Open Source service that helps orchestrate between database and generative AI apps.
 Toolbox helps you build Gen AI tools that let your agents access data in your database.
 Toolbox provides:

 Simplified development: Integrate tools to your agent in less than 10 lines of code, reuse tools between multiple agents or frameworks, and deploy new versions of tools more easily.
 Better performance: Best practices such as connection pooling, authentication, and more.